Return to site

 Tom Segal and Paul Kealy remain amongst the most influential tipsters in the UK and Ireland because their views change prices.
 Even at Cheltenham.
 Their influence has been maintained with the introduction of the RP Youtube tipping programme 'In The Know.' with the lovable Ross Brierley.

-Other pundits, complain that Tom does not suggest at what prices to back his selections.
-Its a fair point.
-Personally, I don't think that the Pricewise prices are as important as are made out to be.
+Other pundits complain that Tom does not suggest at what prices to back his selections.
+It's a fair point.
+Personally, I don't think that the Pricewise prices are as important as are made out.
 We are all well aware that Segal's tips will be shortened and we are all big enough to make our own decisions on 'value'.
-Sometimes it's even better to wait until just before the race, when his tips may drift.
+His tips shorten when they come online at 6pm, they will also shorten again in the morning before racing.
+Sometimes it's better to wait until just before the race, when his tips may drift.
+It can depend on his strike rate that day.
+I think Tom is very good.
 Some other tipsters show Profit and Loss columns based on prices no ordinary mortal is ever going to get.
+Only anecdotal from me, but I think the higher the standard of race, the better he is.

-Tony Calvin, Daryl Carter, Johnny Dineen and Rory Delargy would also be amongst the most influential tipsters.
-Those six mentioned get plenty of air time with podcasts and youtube channels.
+Johnny Dineen and Rory Delargy would also be amongst the most influential tipsters.
+They get plenty of airtime with podcasts and youtube channels and both talk a lot of sense.
 Johnny is different than the rest, he mostly bets favourites, absolutely nothing wrong with that.
 That's the value as he sees it.
-Met him in the Leopardstown ring 28th December 2023, nice to chat, what you see is what you get.
+A nice man to chat to, what you see is what you get.
 Bets in bundles of money which need to have elastic bands on.
-You can find all 2025 antepost views on Upping The Ante.
+You can find all 2026 antepost views on Upping The Ante.
+It's a pity he's leaving.
+Believe he's standing as a rep for a rails bokmaking firm at the Festival.

-Both Mr Segal and Kealy do a lot of Cheltenham Antepost Tipping in the RP and the Weekender.
+Both Messrs Segal and Kealy do a lot of Cheltenham Antepost Tipping in the RP and the Weekender.
 I know the Festival is only a snapshot of their tipping year but it is the week when the Racing Post will sell most papers.
-They put the price of the paper up earlier than usual in 2025.
-It's usually on Cheltenham Monday.
+They usually put the price of the on Cheltenham Monday.
 So, it's showtime, boys.

-2023 - I sometimes have difficulty with the RP Pricewise blurb.
-According the each daily paper I counted Tom with 31 tips including the Antepost.
+2023 - I counted Tom with 31 tips including the Antepost.
 Two antepost winners Corach Rambler 12s, A Dream To Share 11/2.
 Nothing on any of the day of race fields.

 2022 For Tom, hmm.
 Tipped 19 horses antepost.
 One winner Flooring Porter at 6s.
 Tipped him the year before at 16s.
 On the week itself, it wasn't a classic.
 16 tips over the four days.
 Brazil on Tuesday covered his loses, L'Homme Presse was only 9/4f due to the late defection of Bravemansgame, then nothing til Banbridge at 12s in the Martin Pipe helps him out of a hole.
 If he backed nothing else, he's just in front.
 2021 his only two winners all week were Mount Ida and Porlock Bay.
 The latter, live, he gave a lot of credit for listening to Jane Mangan.
 Good man.